crystalboxesprivate/tg_reactions_bot/readme.md

-This is an incomplete Telegram bot intended as exercise with NodeJS
+This is a Telegram bot intended as exercise with NodeJS

-The bot adds buttons under media messages with emoji or text reactions (now Telegram has reactions as its native feature).
+The bot allows to react to media messages with arbitrary emoji or text reactions.
+These reactions are shown as buttons under the message (an inline keyboard, not the native reactions feature).

 No web framework was used, just `https` and `mongoose` for the database.